Spring Born is a 2.5-acre indoor farm located in Silt, CO. We grow USDA-certified organic leafy greens in a large-scale, automated greenhouse.

 Our vision for Spring Born is to use the entire property for both indoor and outdoor agriculture, using practices that are good for the environment and our community.

 Growing produce indoors isn’t a new invention – what’s new is the ability to do it more efficiently and safely.
-At Spring Born, we grow our greens in a soil medium (organic peat) because we think that leads to the best-tasting product.
+At Spring Born, we grow our greens in a soil medium (USDA-certified organic compost) because we think that leads to the best-tasting product.

 Here are the other reasons why we love what we do: